Decolonizing Thanksgiving in Oregon

-Each year, Native American people in New England gather to honor their ancestors and the struggles of Native peoples on the National Day of Mourning.
+Each year, Native American people gather to honor their ancestors and the struggles of Native peoples on the National Day of Mourning.
 Thanksgiving serves as a reminder of the unjust treatment that Native Americans have continued to receive since the 1620 Plymouth landing.

-What is Oregon doing to shift the narrative about native stories?
+What is Oregon doing to shift the narrative about native stories and honor native peoples?

 - The Grand Ronde tribes have an excellent collection of tribal history curriculum videos for grades kindergarten to tenth.

-- The University of Oregon’s Native American Student Union hosts an annual “Thanks But No Thanks-giving: Decolonizing an American Holiday” event for students, faculty, and staff, where they discuss ways to show gratitude while identifying ways to decolonize the holiday.
+- The University of Oregon’s Native American Student Union hosted “Thanks But No Thanks-giving: Decolonizing an American Holiday” in 2020 and 2021, where they discussed ways to show gratitude while decolonizing the holiday.